zevpersellin/parking_garage/README.md

 The project includes comprehensive testing:

-- **Unit Tests**: 8 tests covering service layer business logic
+- **Unit Tests**: 10+ tests covering service layer business logic, including sizing and billing.
-- **Integration Tests**: 6 tests covering full API workflows
+- **Integration Tests**: 8+ tests covering full API workflows and edge cases.
-- **Total Coverage**: 14 tests with 100% pass rate
+- **Total Coverage**: 18+ tests with a 100% pass rate.

 ### Test Categories

 1.  **Happy Path Tests**: Normal operation scenarios
 2.  **Error Handling Tests**: Exception and edge cases
-3. **Business Logic Tests**: Garage full, car not found scenarios
+3.  **Business Logic Tests**: Garage full, car not found, sizing conflicts, and rate selection
 4.  **API Contract Tests**: HTTP status codes and response formats

 ## Future Enhancements

-The current implementation provides a solid foundation for the following stretch goals:

-- **Car Search**: `GET /cars/{licensePlate}` endpoint
-- **Spot Size Compatibility**: Support for different vehicle and spot sizes
-- **Billing System**: Hourly rate calculation based on parking duration
-- **Persistent Storage**: Database integration for production use
+- **Persistent Storage**: Database integration (e.g., PostgreSQL) for production use.
-- **Authentication**: User management and access control
+- **Authentication & Authorization**: Secure endpoints with user roles and permissions.
+- **Expanded Features**: Reservations, detailed reporting, and analytics.

 ## Development Notes

-- The garage is initialized with 10 parking spots (A1-A10) on level 1
+- The garage is initialized with 10 parking spots of various sizes.
+- One oversized spot is pre-configured with the `EV_CHARGING` feature for premium rate testing.
-- All data is stored in-memory using ConcurrentHashMap for thread safety
+- All data is stored in-memory using ConcurrentHashMap for thread safety.
-- The application uses Java 17 records for immutable data models
+- The application uses Java 17 records for immutable data models.
 - Error handling is centralized using Spring's @ControllerAdvice

 ## Contributing